Elizabeth M. Coggs: Background

+Elizabeth Monette Coggs was born in Milwaukee, Wisconsin.
+Coggs is a lifelong Milwaukee resident.
+Her father, Isaac Newton Coggs, was one of the third African-Americans elected to the State Assembly (in 1952) and the first African American elected to the Milwaukee County Board of Supervisors (in 1964).
+Her mother, Marcia Priscilla Young Coggs, was the first African-American woman elected to Wisconsin State Assembly (in 1976).
+Elizabeth graduated from Lincoln High School, and earned a Bachelor of Arts degree, majoring in African-American studies at the University of Wisconsin-Milwaukee.

 Politics

 Milwaukee County Board

-She was first elected a county supervisor in 1988, being re-elected from 1992-2008.
+She was first elected a county supervisor in 1988, being re-elected from 1992 to 2008.
 As of 2010 she was the longest-serving member of the County Board.

 State Assembly

 In 2010 she defeated two other candidates, Stephanie Findley and Sherman Hill to win the primary election for the State Assembly, in the 10th District after Annette Polly Williams announced that she was not running for election.

 Her only opponent was independent Ieshuh Griffin, who attracted national attention (including an appearance on The Daily Show) for eventually unsuccessful efforts to label herself as "NOT the 'whiteman's bitch'" (utilizing a state rule that allows independent candidates to use a five-word statement of purpose on the ballot to categorize themselves) on the election ballot.
 Coggs received 15,874 votes; Griffin 1223.